teamconclude/blueprints/README.md

 Blueprints are expressed in JSON.
 You don't need to be a hard core developer to make your own blueprints.
 Start out with existing blueprints and experiment in your own Slack channels to understand how they work, then you'll soon be ready to set them in production.
-We recommend using an editor that understands JSON and warns about syntax errors, for example <a href="https://visualstudio.microsoft.com">
-Visual Studio Code</a>.
+We recommend using the JSON editor in the Conclude app, under the settings -> Blueprint menu.

 ## Installing a Blueprint